sysdiglabs/terraform-provider-sysdig/website/docs/r/monitor_notification_channel_msteams.md

 * `send_test_notification` - (Optional) Send an initial test notification to check if the notification channel is working.
 Default is false.

-* `template_version` - (Optional) The notification template version to use to create notifications.
-    Currently v1 refers to Detailed Notification and v2 refers to Shortened Notification.
-Default is v1.
-	This field is not supported for Sysdig onprems < 6.2.1

 ## Attributes Reference